-Here’s what that lookup table would look like in the Zapier editor:
+Here’s an example of what that lookup table would look like in the Zap editor:

-The Lookup Key is the type of plant from the order form.
+The Lookup Key is the type of plant from the order.
 On the left-hand side of the table, there are types of plants and on the right is a link to the relevant care guide for that plant.

 With the table set up this way, the customer will always get the right care guide for the plant they bought.

 Lookup tables allow you to match the input from a previous step to a different output depending on what it is.
 You can build a lookup table using Formatter by Zapier, and use the output of that step in the following Zap action/s.